MadMan2k/GCodeErrorMadChecker/README.md

 # GCodeErrorMadChecker

-GCodeErrorMadChecker is a Java application that checks a GCode file for suspicious lines based on the ASCII table or line length.
+GCodeErrorMadChecker is a Java CLI application that checks a GCode file for suspicious lines based on the ASCII table or line length.

 ## Usage